 5. Mesquite Flat Sand Dunes

-Near Stovepipe Wells, these quintessential sand dunes covering almost 15 sq. miles of undulating sand dunes are one of the favorite places the things to do in Death Valley.
+Near Stovepipe Wells, these quintessential sand dunes covering almost 15 sq. miles of undulating sand dunes are one of the favorite places.

 This is one of the most famous of the 7 different dunes in the park.
 Even though they do not go on forever, it is still big enough for you to spend some quality time here, well, of course, if you can resist the heat!

-The flat mesquite dunes are fun to climb and wrestle and slide down.
-Enjoy a free for all wrestling match with your friends and family to see who will get to the top of the dune first!
+The flat mesquite dunes are fun to climb wrestle and slide down.
+Enjoy a free-for-all all-wrestling match with your friends and family to see who will get to the top of the dune first!

 6. Rhyolite Ghost Town